hibenji/udp-scan/README.md

 For IP put in the Public ip of the computer you are connecting from (the network you want to scan).
 ```
-tcpdump -nnq src host <ip> and not port ssh
+sudo tcpdump -nnq src host <ip> and not port ssh
 ```